stanlemon/twistoflemonpod/content/blog/episode-8-if-you-dont-buy-milkshakes-with-your-money-save-for-a-house.md

 ---
 title: "Episode 8 - If you don't buy milkshakes with your money, save for a house!"
 date: "2018-09-06T07:00:48.000Z"
-categories: "finance, general"
+categories:
+  - "finance"
+  - "general"
-tags: "finance, money, mortgage, mortgage-rates"
+tags:
+  - "finance"
+  - "money"
+  - "mortgage"
+  - "mortgage-rates"
 ---

 Dear Financially Minded Listener,